CarolinaSantana/sample_app_rails_4-1/README.md

     ./docker-microservices.sh

-## Adapting sample application to continuos Integration and Deploy with TRAVIS CI
+## Adapting sample application to continuos Integration and Deploy with Travis CI

 The main idea is deploy the next structure, automatically: